imsushant12/Trivialet/README.md

 `Result page` - Result of all the student is displayed here to Admin

 `Thankyou page` - End page after the Test finished
+## App Backend 🔚
+#### Questions :
+[GET - Get all questions](https://trivialet.herokuapp.com/api/questions) : Use this URL to fetch all the questions.

+[GET - Test questions](https://trivialet.herokuapp.com/api/test) : Use this URL to fetch all the quiz questions in a random manner.

+[POST - Create questions](https://trivialet.herokuapp.com/api/questions) : Use this URL to add a question from admin's dashboard.

+[PUT - Update a question](https://trivialet.herokuapp.com/api/question/1) : Use this URL to update a particular question.

+[DEL - Delete a question](https://trivialet.herokuapp.com/api/question/1) : Use this URL to delete a particular question.

+#### Results :
+[GET - Get all results](https://trivialet.herokuapp.com/api/results) : Use this URL to fetch all the results.

+[POST - Create result](https://trivialet.herokuapp.com/api/results) : Use this URL to add result.

+#### Admins :
+[POST - Check credentials](https://trivialet.herokuapp.com/api/login) : Use this URL to fetch all the added credentials.

+[POST - Create Admin/ Registration](https://trivialet.herokuapp.com/api/admin) : Use this URL to add credentialsl.

 ## Our Contributors 👥